Elzawawy/tic-tac-toe-android/README.md

 Those are open issues currently and will be taken care of along my free time.
 README will be updated with each Issue Fix subsequently.

 ### Improvement #1: Re-design the code.
 The application was originally written as an MVC (Model View Controller) Architecture.
-However, the Objects/Classes design can be re-done in a much better way.
+While, I am keeping the same architecture, however the Objects/Classes design can be re-done in a much better way.
 Some problems I noticed in deisgn are listed below:

 - **View:** There are two Activities, one for each game mode.
 Those can be treated as one screen and pass intent extra information to indicate the type of players to be initiated.
-For that issue, I opened `Issue #11: Unify the In-Game Activity`.
+For that issue, I opened `Issue #11: Unify the In-Game Activity`, reducing overall code and making design easier to trace.

 - **Model:** The Model classes are the Player class, and two children classes: UIPlayer, HumanPlayer.
 I noticed how I didn't adhere to naming conventions, encapsulation or polymorphism much back then but that's about to change.
 Also, a lot of boilerplate code can be saved from those classes.
 For that issue, I opened `Issue #12: Re-build Model And Controller`.

 - **Controller**: The controller in that case is the **Game** class.
 The Game class code is a mess and can be totally refined and optimized.
 This is closely related to the Player Model Class being refined.
 So, it will be included also in the `Issue #12: Re-build Model And Controller`.

+#### New Proper MVC Design

+- Model Classes:
+    - **Player** Abstract Player class for all specific player classes.
+    - **HumanPlayer** (Holds the symbol he/she plays with - Holds the cells chosen so fair by him/her - Knows how to play his/her turn's logic)
+    - **DeterministicComputerPlayer** (Holds the symbol it plays with - Holds the cells chosen so fair by it - Knows how to play it's turn's logic)
+    - **Board**  (Holds information about the board structure and relation to button IDs - Keeps track of empty cells available each turn update)

+- Controller Class:
+    - **GameController**
+        - Alternates turns between players.
+        - Knows Winning Condition Logic.
+        - Knows Tie Condition Logic.

 ### Improvement #2: AI Player.
 The Computer Player is currently a dummy player that just picks randomly it's choice, that was my knowledge back in 2017.
 Now, and since I know/built AI players for games before in the AI University course.